 Lane Wilson was named Senior Vice President and General Counsel for Williams in April 2017.
 He had previously been appointed to the federal bench as a Magistrate Judge for the Northern District of Oklahoma, presiding over both civil and criminal matters, including substantial civil mediation responsibilities.
 He served on the Tenth Circuit Judicial Council and was the Northern District’s designated judge on electronic discovery issues in criminal cases.
 In 2016, he was appointed to the Judicial Conference Committee on Criminal Law by Chief Justice John Roberts.

-Wilson received his Bachelor of Science degree in electrical engineering from the University of Tulsa in 1989 and his Juris Doctor degree with Honors from the University of Tulsa College of Law in 1994, where he served as the Managing Editor of the Tulsa Law Journal.
-While an undergraduate at Tulsa, Wilson was a member of the school’s varsity men’s tennis team, winning an individual conference championship.
+Wilson received his bachelor’s degree in electrical engineering from The University of Tulsa in 1989, and his Juris Doctor degree with Honors from The University of Tulsa College of Law in 1994, where he served as the Managing Editor of the Tulsa Law Journal.
+While an undergraduate at The University of Tulsa, Wilson was a member of the school’s varsity men’s tennis team, winning an individual conference championship.